 In 1862, a poor Norwegian couple and their four small children, including their infant son Thorvald, joined a wave of immigrants to Wisconsin, eventually settling in the coulees of Vernon County.

-Free blacks already had arrived and were joined by newly freed slaves, one of whom had a son who became an expert builder of round barns, of which Vernon County has the nation’s highest concentration.
+Free blacks already had arrived and were joined by newly freed slaves.
+One of them had a son who became an expert builder of round barns, of which Vernon County has the nation’s highest concentration.

 In 1966, Old Order Amish began arriving from Ohio, settling onto the high ridges and tilling the land with horse-drawn plows.
-Like the hardest-working and most resourceful settlers before them, they thrived.
+Like the hard-working settlers before them, they thrived.

 The land, while beautiful, is difficult.
 Glaciers slid around it rather than over it, leaving a jumble of little valleys boxed in by pointy hills.

 The valleys weren’t as rocky as the ones in Norway, however, and usually a creek wound through their flat floors.
 This made the Norwegians optimistic.

 In 1865, my great-great-grandfather Rolf Olson Gauper of Chaseburg wrote home to his father, Ole Trondsson Gauper.

 “When I consider my children, I think that their futures will be very good, yes, much better than if I had stayed in Norway,'' he wrote.
 "Here, the common laborer and the poor are not so shamefully treated as they are in Norway . . .
 Poverty is considered to be honest, and that poor man will they eagerly help and support.’’

 Black farmers found the same thing to be true on the east end of Vernon County, among the Bohemians, Irish and Norwegians in Cheyenne Valley.
 They were the largest community of rural blacks in Wisconsin, and old photos show their complete integration into society.

 One of their descendants, Gen Reko, attributed it to the practicalities of life in an isolated valley.